-An auto accident that takes place on a public roadway has a different negligence duty versus an auto accident in a private parking lot or road.
+An auto accident that takes place on a public roadway has a different negligence standard versus an auto accident in a private parking lot or road.

 Accident on a public roadway